Best Free Antivirus Software in 2026 | Top Picks & Reviews

 Methodology

-These criteria helped us highlight antivirus software that’s free, effective, and worth installing.
+These criteria helped identify free antivirus tools that are effective, practical, and genuinely worth using.

 Which free antivirus software is best for you?